toyokazu/fluent-plugin-tagged_udp/README.md

-# Fluent::Plugin::json_udp
+# Fluent::Plugin::tagged_udp

-Fluent plugin for JSON UDP Input/Output.
+Fluent plugin for tagged UDP Input/Output.
 This plugin is a special plugin to submit a message as a UDP packet.
-While fluentd's default UDP Input plugin supports to add a tag to the received message, this plugin support to add tag information as an attribute of JSON message.
+While fluentd's default UDP Input plugin supports to add a tag to the received message, this plugin support to add tag name separated by a special character.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'fluent-plugin-json_udp'
+    gem 'fluent-plugin-tagged_udp'

 And then execute: